Chunyu-Lin-bjtu/autoware-wiki/Support-guidelines.md

 However this is not an appropriate place to post general requests for support.
 You should only use the chat if a developer asks you to join to discuss your problem in more detail.
 For some requests, the nature of instantaneous chat can make it easier to understand the finer details of a problem.

+# Discourse discussion board

+The [Autoware category](https://discourse.ros.org/c/autoware) on the ROS Discourse discussion board is available as a forum for general discussion of Autoware, such as discussing architecture choices, discussing how to implement a new feature, or announcing a new algorithm you have added.
+However, **Discourse is not an appropriate place to ask for help.**
+If you are trying to solve a problem, please use the [ROS Answers](#ROS_Answers) website.

 # Bug reports